JacobDemm/KKN_Experiement/README.md

 - The **bias-variance trade-off** is clearly visible in the error vs 1/K plot: as K increases, variance decreases but bias increases
 - The optimal K minimises test error, balancing both
 - A model with 100% training accuracy (K=1) is not necessarily the best — it overfits the training noise

----

-## Files

-- `knn_gaussian.py` — Main Python script with data generation, KNN training, and all plots
-- `README.md` — This file